Bill proposed by NY state senator would ban medically unnecessary surgeries on intersex children

 However, Hoylman says his bill "clearly defines what is a medical necessity and it is limited to treatment or intervention on sex characteristics, which is laid out very clearly in terms of what kinds of procedures" would qualify.

-"No legislation, I think, is going to harm anybody," said Dr. Ilene Gregorio, a practicing urologist and interACT board member.
-"If a procedure was truly necessary, of course, if it was lifesaving, if it would actually alleviate suffering and infection," it would not be banned under such legislation, she said.
+"No legislation, I think, is going to harm anybody," said Dr. Ilene Wong Gregorio, a practicing urologist and interACT board member.
+"If a procedure was truly necessary, of course, if it was lifesaving, if it would actually alleviate (physical) suffering and infection," it would not be banned under such legislation, she said.

 Another common argument against such legislation from groups including CARES and the SPU is that it removes a parent's right to make medical choices on behalf of their children.